Fritz Duquesne: Second Boer War

-Duquesne was one of many Boer prisoners sent to the penal colony of Bermuda, an archipelago known for its frequent storm-wracked conditions, shark infested waters, and dangerous reefs.
-According to Ronnie, Bermuda was an "impossible, hopeless, and impregnable prison of pink beaches and sunlit waters from which no prisoner could escape – or so believed the English."
-Duquesne escaped from several other POW camps, and on the night of 25 June 1902, he slipped out of his tent, climbed a barbed-wire fence, swam 1.5 miles (2.4 km) past patrol boats and bright spot lights.
+Duquesne was one of many Boer prisoners sent to the British colony of Bermuda, an archipelago known for its frequent storm-wracked conditions, shark infested waters and dangerous reefs.
+According to Ronnie, Bermuda was an "impossible, hopeless, and impregnable prison of pink beaches and sunlit waters from which no prisoner could escape – or so believed the British."
+Duquesne escaped from several other prisoner-of-war camps, and on the night of 25 June 1902, he slipped out of his tent, climbed a barbed-wire fence, and swam 1.5 miles (2.4 km) past patrol boats and bright spot lights.
 He used a distant lighthouse for navigation until he arrived on the main island.
-He went to the home of Anna Maria Outerbridge, a leader of a Boer Relief Committee.
-Outerbridge helped him escape to the port of St. George's.
-Another Boer Relief Committee member, Captain W. E. Meyer, arranged for his transportation off the island.
-Within the week, Duquesne was a passenger on boat heading to Baltimore, Maryland.
+Duquesne then went to the home of Anna Maria Outerbridge, a leader of a Boer Relief Committee.
+Outerbridge helped him escape to the port of St. George's, Bermuda, where another Boer Relief Committee member, W. E. Meyer, arranged for his transportation off the island.
+Within the week, Duquesne was a passenger on a ship heading to the United States.